 Applicants for a planning grant are expected to submit the following:

-A five (5) page concept paper outlining the proposal's:
+- A five (5) page concept paper about the proposed Breakthrough School

 - Resume(s) of the key applicant(s)